Music over for HMV as retailer calls in administrators

 "However, the board regrets to announce that it has been unable to reach a position where it feels able to continue to trade outside of insolvency protection, and in the circumstances therefore intends to file notice to appoint administrators to the company," HMV said.

-The company's chief executive is Trevor Moore, who joined HMV last year from camera specialist Jessops JESPS.UL, which last week also went into administration.
+The company's chief executive is Trevor Moore, who joined HMV last year from camera specialist Jessops, which last week also went into administration.

 The economic downturn and tough government austerity measures have hit consumer spending and confidence in Britain, and a string of once well-known retail names has disappeared in recent years.